 Perhaps you'd like your children, or grandchildren, to learn more about what healthy food is, and where it comes from (and it's not the supermarket).

-you'd like a way of giving your family good quality, fresh,
+Perhaps you'd like a way of giving your family good quality, fresh, no-chemicals-or-genetically-modified-stuff-used-here-thank-you, food.

 Or perhaps you're not able to keep chickens yourself just yet, so you just dream of the day when you can keep your own flock.
 That's a good dream to have.